Thousands of local, state and national scholarships are available – and you may qualify for many of them. Here are a few places to look:

 - ScholarshipQuest features over 2,000 Nebraska-based scholarships.
-After you create a profile, this online tool will match you with scholarships that fit your criteria.
+After you create a profile, you’ll be matched with scholarships that fit your criteria.

-- Your guidance office is a place you should visit at least once a week during your senior year to check on local and national awards.
+- Your school counselor’s office.
+Visit at least once a month during your senior year to check on local and national awards.

-- The college you plan to attend is one of your best sources for scholarships.
-Contact the colleges that interest you for a listing of scholarships and information about criteria, deadlines, and application procedures.
+- The college you plan to attend.
+Contact the school for a list of scholarships and application procedures.

-- National scholarship search sites such as Fastaid.com, ScholarshipExperts.com, SchoolSoup.com, Scholarships.com, and ScholarshipMonkey.com.
+- National search sites such as College Board, Peterson’s and Good Call.

 - Other resources could include your coach, clubs and organizations, and your parents’ employers and civic organizations.